viamrobotics/docs/docs/components/sensor/_index.md

 Sensor components provide an API for getting measurements.

-If you have a physical sensor, an API endpoint, or anything else that provides measurements, use a _sensor_ component.
+If you have a physical sensor, an API endpoint, or anything else that provides measurements, use a sensor component.

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/0YfP-63OBh8">}}

 ## Available models

-To use a sensor and get its measurements, you have to add it to your machine's configuration.
+To use a sensor and get its measurements, you need to add it to your machine's configuration.
 Physical sensors often require a [board component](/components/board/) with a configured analog-to-digital converter (ADC).
 Virtual sensors often function without additional dependencies.